MarionFessaguet/confidly/README.md

 - UI-based prompt customization — tone and output language selection is ready under the hood (check out the code 😉)
 - Full integration with Web3Mail — temporary workarounds are in place for now
 - Allowing editors to select multiple memories simultaneously — we're ready on our side and just awaiting the official release of iExec’s multi-dataset and datapool features
+- Allow users to share their memory not only with a specific dApp of a publisher, but a more advanced whitelisting management

 ## License